CrystallizeAPI/js-api-client/README.md

 await catalogueApiClient.catalogueApi(query)
 ```

-There is even more about the Shop Cart API that requires a specific token.
+There is even more about the [Shop Cart API](https://crystallize.com/learn/developer-guides/shop-api) that requires a specific token.
-If you fetched the Token yourself you can pass it directly and enjoy the Shop Cart API
+If you've already fetched the token yourself, you can pass it directly:

 ```javascript
 const cartApiClient = createClient({